aurorasmiles/WorldGuardDocs/source/regions/flags.rst

     :header: Flag, Type, description
     :widths: 10, 5, 30

-    greeting,string,The message that appears upon entering the region farewell,string,The message that appears upon leaving the region entry,state,Whether players can enter the region
+    entry,state,Whether players can enter the region
-    entry-deny-message,string,The message issued to players that are denied entry notify-enter,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player enters the region exit,state,Whether players can exit the region
+    exit,state,Whether players can exit the region
+    exit-via-teleport,state,"Whether players can exit the region via teleport.

-    exit-deny-message,string,The message issued to players that are denied exit notify-leave,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player leaves the region exit-override,boolean,Whether to always allow a player to exit exit-via-teleport,state,Whether players can exit the region via teleport enderpearl,state,Whether enderpearls can be used
+    This only takes effect if the player is otherwise denied exiting the region" exit-override,boolean,Whether to always allow a player to exit entry-deny-message,string,The message issued to players that are denied entry exit-deny-message,string,The message issued to players that are denied exit notify-enter,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player enters the region notify-leave,boolean,Whether players with the ``worldguard.notify`` permission are notified when another player leaves the region greeting,string,The message that appears upon entering the region farewell,string,The message that appears upon leaving the region enderpearl,state,Whether enderpearls can be used
     chorus-fruit-teleport,state,Whether chorus fruits can be used to teleport teleport,location,The location to teleport to when the ``/rg teleport`` command is used within the region